mikeqfu/pyhelpers/docs/source/modules.rst

 Modules
 =======

-The current release includes the following modules, with each containing a number of helper functions:
+The current release includes the following modules, with each containing a number of utilities:

 .. py:module:: pyhelpers